MMM-CalendarExt2/MMM-CalendarExt2/docs/examples/klaernie.md

 margins on the entire mirror and remove the `+1` space marking omitted events (no events are ever omitted, see `hideOverflow: false` in `config.js`).

-The styling for MMM-CalendarExt2 is largely based on the default MagicMirror look.
+The styling for MMM-CalendarExt2 is largely based on the default MagicMirror² look.
 I also removed the background colors on all events (which means I also need to use the text color from outside in fullday events, as they would be